thunklife/thunklife.github.io/blog/_posts/2016-08-21-typescript-experiments.md

 # Experiments In TypeScript

-Recently my team had a chance to look at a bunch of new technologies for a new frontend project will be starting.
+Recently my team had a chance to look at a bunch of new technologies for a new frontend project we will be starting.
 I was really pushing for a [PureScript](http://www.purescript.org/) solution, but at the end of the day it just wasn't in the cards.
 When the dust had settled we agreed on solution using [React](https://facebook.github.io/react/) and